 As the ox, Jesus' life was one of service, and His death was one of sacrifice for His whole creation man.

-The face opposite the face of the ox was the eagle.
+The face on the left side of the face of the ox was face of the eagle.
 Jesus also had the nature of the eagle.
 Jesus knew, as many today, His stay on earth was only temporary.
 His eyes were not focused on the things of this life, but like the eagle, His eyes were keen and fixed on the unseen realm of the Spirit.
 He was not attached in any way to this world or the life He was living.
 His focus was on the things of the Kingdom.
 His heart's cry was to His Father:

 "And now, O Father, glorify Thou Me with Thine own self with the glory which I had with Thee before the world was."
 John 17:5